AvneetK2/SFAL-VSD/README.md

 ![WhatsApp Image 2024-08-06 at 07 47 00_4ff2e70e](https://github.com/user-attachments/assets/8b4b2a54-ec2f-4f3c-9259-804ac64e0e29)

 The rvmyth core cosits of a RISC-V processor.
 The phaser lock loop (pll ) is used for synchronization purposes such as the clock signal generation and distribution.
 The digital to analog converter (DAC) is used in modern communication systems.
-For example an output signal which is digital signal is converted to an anolog signal so that its timind diagram/waveform csn be easily viewed.
+For example an output signal which is digital signal is converted to an anolog signal so that its waveform can be easily viewed.

 ![WhatsApp Image 2024-08-06 at 08 38 07_deee3c7f](https://github.com/user-attachments/assets/044f8b07-b7a4-42b0-afab-8a726701ebb8)